 Other weather conditions and potential warnings can still be monitored by individuals, for example by visiting the Met Office website or checking the level of local river monitoring stations.
 Again a problem is presented here as not all areas have river level monitoring stations, and so high abnormalities in river levels could go unnoticed meaning even less chance of residents having warning of a flash flood event.
 This can be a particular issue for small watercourses such as becks where high levels of localised rainfall can mean they are quickly overwhelmed.

-Here are some examples of this type of flooding that happened across England last year:
+Here are some examples of this type of flooding that have happened across England:

 In July 2017, the coastal village of Coverack in Cornwall was subject to localised thunderstorms followed by sudden, heavy rainfall, causing flash flooding that affected round 50 properties.
 The intense weather had such an effect due to rapid rainwater runoff into the village from higher ground, causing drains and becks to be inundated with water and resulting in surface water flooding.
 Coverack being situated in a small river basin adds to the likelihood of localised and intense rainfall resulting in flash flooding, as the area has a smaller capacity to hold the water.